-Phase One - During 2020, we outlined a strategy to address our operational, market and economic challenges and position the Company to pursue stable, profitable growth.
-Underpinning this strategy was a focus on the following initiatives:
+During 2020, we outlined a strategy to address our operational, market and economic challenges and position the Company to generate stable, profitable growth.
+Underpinning the first phase of our strategic transformation was a focus on the following initiatives:

-- Mitigate the impacts of COVID-19 on our operations, employees and contractors; - Reduce our risk profile; - Preserve and improve our liquidity; - Improve our resource utilization and centralize key project resources; - Improve our competitiveness and project execution; and - Reduce our reliance on the offshore oil and gas construction sector and pursue new growth end markets, including: - Fabricating modules, piping systems and other structures for onshore refining, petrochemical, LNG and industrial facilities, and - Fabricating foundations, secondary steel components and support structures for offshore wind developments.
+- Mitigate the impacts of COVID-19 on our operations and workforce; - Reduce our risk profile; - Preserve and improve our liquidity; - Improve our resource utilization and centralize key project resources; - · Improve our competitiveness and project execution; and - Reduce our reliance on the offshore oil and gas construction sector and pursue new growth end markets, including: - o Fabricating modules, piping systems and other structures for onshore refining, petrochemical, LNG and industrial facilities in our core Gulf Coast region, and - o Fabricating foundations, secondary steel components and support structures for offshore wind developments.

-Phase Two - During 2021, we continued to advance these initiatives, which have provided a foundation for our future success, and commenced the next phase of our strategic transformation, which is focused on generating stable, profitable growth.
+With the significant progress achieved on these objectives, during 2021, we shifted our focus to the next phase of our strategic transformation, which is focused on generating stable, profitable growth.
 Underpinning this strategy is a focus on the following initiatives:

-- Expand our skilled workforce; - Pursue additional growth end markets and increase our T&M versus fixed price revenue mix, including: - Diversifying our offshore services customer base, increasing our offshore services offerings and expanding our services business to include onshore facilities along the Gulf Coast, and - Fabricating structures in support of our customers as they make energy transitions away from fossil fuels.
+- Expand our skilled workforce; - Further strengthen project execution and maintain bidding discipline; - Diversify our offshore services customer base, increase our offshore services offerings and expand our services business to include onshore facilities along the Gulf Coast: - Continue to pursue opportunities in our traditional offshore fabrication markets; and - Pursue additional growth end markets and increase our T&M versus fixed price revenue mix, including: - o Fabricating structures in support of our customers as they transition away from fossil fuels to green energy end markets, and - o Fabricating structures that support commercial construction activities outside of energy end markets.

-Progress on our Phase One and Phase Two Initiatives
+Progress on our Strategic Transformation Initiatives